-According to the Archaeological Sites Database (ASDB) (personal communication, Robert von Bitter, January 30, 2012; Government of Ontario n.d.), there is one registered archaeological site located within one kilometre of the study area and no previous fieldwork has been conducted within 50 metres of the study area.
-Table 1 provides a summary description of this site, which was registered in 1988.
-Archaeological assessments have recently been conducted on nearby properties that are greater than 50 metres from the Parkhill POI study area as part of the NextEra Bornish Wind Energy Centre (ASI 2009a, 2009b, 2011 Golder 2012a), the NextEra Adelaide Wind Energy Centre (Golder 2009, 2010a, 2010b), and the NextEra Jericho Wind Energy Centre (Golder forthcoming a; Golder forthcoming b).
+Table 1 provides a summary description of these two sites.
+Archaeological assessments have recently been conducted on nearby properties that are greater than 50 metres from the Parkhill POI study area as part of the NextEra Bornish Wind Energy Centre (ASI 2009a, 2009b, 2011; Golder 2012a), the NextEra Adelaide Wind Energy Centre (Golder 2009, 2010a, 2010b), and the NextEra Jericho Wind Energy Centre (Golder forthcoming a; Golder forthcoming b).

-Borden Number Site Name Cultural Affiliation Recommendations AgHj-2 none undetermined, pre-contact Aboriginal no recommendations, but site may be significant
+Borden Number Site Name Cultural Affiliation Recommendations Source AgHj-2 none undetermined, pre-contact Aboriginal no recommendations, but site may be significant ASDB AgHj-9 AgHj-9 Location 1 mid-to-late 19 th century historic Euro-Canadian Stage 3 archaeological assessment recommended Golder (2012b)

-Table 1: Registered Archaeological Sites Located Within One Kilometre of the Study Area
+Table 1: Registered Archaeological Sites Located One Kilometre of the Study Area

-Table 2 provides a general outline of the culture history of the Middlesex County area, based on chapters in Ellis and Ferris (1990).
+Table 2 provides a general outline of the culture history of the Middlesex County area, based on chapters in Ellis and Ferris (editors) (1990).